Theinfection91/FlawsFightNight/FlawsFightNightDoc.md

 **Description**:
 For a Round Robin tournament, once teams are locked you may use this command to load a modal confirmation box that will ask for you to input the tournament ID twice, with your input being case sensitive meaning the T must be uppercase.
 On success, it will initiate the starting procedures of the tournament like sending each player their teams match schedule by round.

+For a Ladder tournament, a tournament may just be started with no requirements.

 **Usage**
 ```csharp
 /tournament start